13. [Course]: Exposing a Database on the Web with Spring MVC

 public RestTemplate restTemplate(int timeout) {

-// Create the RestTemplate component
+// creation of the RestTemplate component

 HttpComponentsClientHttpRequestFactory factory = new HttpComponentsClientHttpRequestFactory();